Back to Blog

 You built your UI with v0 because you wanted beautiful React components without starting from scratch.
 The AI generates shadcn/ui and Tailwind components from prompts or images, giving you production-ready UI fast.
 Now you need email that integrates cleanly with your Next.js stack.

 v0 by Vercel excels at frontend generation.
 It creates React components with modern patterns, handles responsive design, and outputs code you can drop into your Next.js project.
 Most v0 projects end up deployed on Vercel, which influences which email platforms integrate most naturally.
+Understanding transactional vs marketing email is important before choosing a platform, since v0 projects with authentication and payments need both types.

 This guide covers 10 email marketing tools that work well with v0-generated React apps and the Vercel ecosystem.
 I focused on platforms with clean APIs that work in Next.js API routes and Edge functions, plus the marketing automation SaaS products need.
-If you are using a different vibe-coding tool, check out our guides for Lovable, Tempo Labs, or Cursor.
+If you are using a different vibe-coding tool, check out our guides for Lovable, Bolt.new, or Cursor.

 Quick Comparison